Saturday, December 30, 2017

 Just duck your head a bit; they'll never be able to nail you, even as you run right toward them:

 How hard is it to machine-gun this guy from this angle?
+Must be impossible, because the Alexandrians don't do it.

-At one point, Aaron sees some Saviors trying to flank Eric and some other fighters.
+At one point, Alexandrian Aaron sees some Saviors trying to flank Eric and some other fighters.
 These infiltrators are practically in reach of him.
 This is his point of view on them:

 ...as they come streaming in...

 There are some other amusing errors in the ep as well.
 At one point, a group of Saviors gun down a pair of redshirts who were with Morgan.
-One of the redshirts had been very nervous about gong on the mission and after he dies, his corpse stares at Morgan in a way that was meant to be creepy and probably would have been if the actor hadn't been visibly breathing every time the camera fell on him.
-More bizarre is an image Morgan sees when he emerges from the Savior compound after going on a bit of a killing spree.
+One of the redshirts had been very nervous about going on the mission and after he dies, his corpse stares at Morgan in a way that was meant to be creepy and probably would have been if the actor hadn't been visibly breathing every time the camera fell on him.
+More bizarre is the sight that confronts Morgan when he emerges from the Savior compound after going on a bit of a killing spree.
 Jesus, Tara and their team had just captured and disarmed a group of Saviors, who dropped their guns, walked out of the building and surrendered.
 When Morgan steps out in the aftermath, there among the Saviors is Jared, the bastard who, last season, stole Morgan's stick and murdered Morgan's young trainee Benjamin.
 And he's holding a rifle!
 That's him over Morgan's left shoulder:

 Morgan has a lightning-fast flashback then walks up to Jared and the rifle is suddenly gone:

 Jared is nothing but a murderous bully but Jesus won't let Morgan kill him, which is part of another ridiculous retread element in this ep, a badly-handled effort to craft a moral quandary.
 In the midst of what appeared to be simply a search-and-destroy mission, Jesus suddenly developed an humanitarian streak and insisted his people not just wipe out the enemy.
 This basically comes out of nowhere.
 Earlier, a Savior had hidden in a closet and pretended to be a terrified innocent only to turn on Jesus and Tara when Jesus sought to offer him mercy.
 Like most of the Saviors, this one was drawn as cartoonishly evil, making a grand flourish of crushing beneath his heel the prenatal vitamins the Saviors had stolen from Hilltop and that Tara had just said Maggie needed.
 He didn't offer a hearty "MUAHAHAHAH!!!" when he did it but if viewers heard that in their heads anyway, they were alert to the spirit of the moment.
 Jesus managed to put down this vitamin-crushing lout then still insisted on taking him prisoner instead of killing him.
 Our heroes, who are already short the manpower they need to fight the Saviors, certainly have no capacity to deal with prisoners, nor apparently were they part of any plan.
-The Saviors have proven themselves to be nothing but sadistic murderers who will kill you if you turn your back on them for even a second--something that had, in fact, just happened again.
+The Saviors have proven themselves to be nothing but sadistic murderers who will kill you if you turn your back on them for even a second--something that had, in fact, just happened.
+Again.
 I'm sure Jesus' course of action will work out for the best all around, just as these things always do on TWD.

 Rick, meanwhile, never finds that cache of guns but he does fight and kill a fellow whom he assumes is protecting it.
 The man's shirt is helpfully torn open and we see he has a tattoo of the name "Gracie."
 When Rick explores further, he finds a room with a sleeping baby, its name "Gracie" helpfully spelled out on a mobile over the crib.
 "TWD: We Do SUBTLETY!!!"
 Rick is clearly upset by what he's done and looks in the mirror handily present for just that moment, one of Rick's "what have I become?" moments.